NicholsSchool/2020-ScoutingAppTemplate/ReadMe.md

 Once created, navigate to the "Database" tab on the left of the console and set up the Database.
 Follow the steps, and begin in **Testing**, _not_ Production.

-Also go to the "Authentication" tab and then the **Sign In Method** tab
+Also go to the "Authentication" tab and then the **Sign In Method** tab and enable Google as a sign in provider.

 <hr/>